UDA SOCCER PROGRAM

 DO I HAVE TO WAIT UNTIL MY SECOND OR THIRD YEAR TO GET PLAYING TIME?

-No, You have been recruited to our program because we believe you can have an impact on one of our teams.
+No, you have been recruited to our program because we believe you can have an impact on one of our teams.
 Players are selected based on performance and their academic attendance.
 All players will be assigned to one of our teams.

 DOES UDA PROVIDE ANY VIDEO HIGHLIGHTS OF THE GAMES?